 We run an active and rigorous research program, with national and globally significant impact.

 Publications and citations are generated at a consistently high level every year and Macquarie’s Physics and Astronomy researchers are regularly featured in leading international research journals.
-The Department is the leading research fund generator in the Faculty, with over $6 million received in 2014.
-In the most recent Excellence in Research for Australia (ERA) evaluation, our physical sciences research received a rating of 5 out of 5 – ‘outstanding performance well above world standard’, as did our research in the subdisciplines of astronomical and space sciences, and quantum physics.
+The Department is one of two leading research fund generators in the Faculty, with $7.9 million received in 2017.
+In the most recent Excellence in Research for Australia (ERA) evaluation (2015), our physical sciences research received a rating of 5 out of 5 – ‘outstanding performance well above world standard’, as did our research in the sub-disciplines of astronomical and space sciences, and quantum physics.

 National Research Centres